Postgraduate Certificate in Midwifery Practice

 Course dates

-Learning packages will be displayed on the online Moodle learning management system supported by Adobe Connect online tutorials and activities will include quizzes, completion of worksheets, and the use of the Moodle forum for discussion and presentations.
+Learning packages will be displayed on our online learning management system (Moodle), and may include tutorials, quizzes, completion of worksheets, and the use of a forum for discussion and presentations.

 |